shakilemon73/e-newspapar/replit.md

-# Bengali News Website - প্রথম আলো
+# Bengali News Website - Comprehensive Development Guide

 ## Overview

-This is a comprehensive Bengali news website built with modern web technologies.
-The application features a responsive design, user authentication, content management, e-paper functionality, and personalized content recommendations.
-It serves as a complete digital newspaper platform with support for multimedia content, user engagement features, and administrative capabilities.
+This is a comprehensive Bengali news website built with modern web technologies, featuring a full-stack architecture with React frontend, Express backend, and Supabase database integration.
+The platform provides a complete news reading experience with advanced features like personalized recommendations, user analytics, and multilingual support.

 ## User Preferences